Skip to content

 20 Questions to Include in Your Employee Benefits Survey

-As open enrollment season approaches, HR and wellness administrators are faced with the critical task of ensuring their workforces are well-informed about benefits.
+As open enrollment season approaches, HR and wellness administrators are faced with the critical task of ensuring workforces are well-informed about benefits.

-But this basic awareness is only the first step in the cycle of benefits education that should persist year-round.
+But basic awareness is only the first step in the cycle of benefits education that should persist year-round.

 However, it’s not always the benefits that need to be reevaluated—sometimes, it’s the way they’re communicated.